timelessco/node-js-library-template/README.md

 # Introduction

-This project is a frontend library package built using Vite.
-Vite is a lightweight, fast, and modern build tool for modern JavaScript applications, designed for performance and ease of use.
+This project is a frontend library package built using tsup. tsup is a modern build tool for modern node applications, designed for performance and ease of use.
 It allows you to focus on writing code and not on the build process.

 ## Setup